IvBaranov/RxBluetooth/README.md

    ```

 4. Have fun.
-5. Make sure you are unsubscribing and stopping discovery `OnDestroy()`:
+5. Make sure you are unsubscribing and stopping discovery in `OnDestroy()`:

    ```java
    if (rxBluetooth != null) {